Sarah Raymond Fitzwilliam: Personal Life & Legacy

 After retiring, Sarah married Francis J. Fitzwilliam.
 The couple met in 1879, when Sarah was superintendent at Bloomington High School and Francis was superintendent of the First M. E. Church Sunday School.
 They married on June 23, 1896, and proceeded to travel up the east coast into Nova Scotia.
-The eventually made their way to Chicago, where they settled down for the rest of their marriage.
+They eventually made their way to Chicago, where they settled down for the rest of their marriage.
 Francis owned property in Chicago and Sarah owned 2 farms in Ford County.
 Francis died of a month long illness just five years after their wedding.

 Throughout everything, Sarah and Georgina Trotter remained good friends.
 They opened the Withers Public Library together in 1887 after several years of securing funds and land.
 In March 1882, both women were elected officers of the Bloomington Library Association.
 They were also members of the Bloomington Benevolent Society, which was founded in 1884 to assist the impoverished community of Bloomington.
 In 1884, Sarah was unanimously elected president of the Woman's Home Missionary Society, which was formed in 1880 to aid southern, western, and Mormon women.
 The Sarah E. Raymond School of Early Education was opened in 1887 in her honor.

 Sarah and Georgina lived together for their entire lives after Francis died.
 When Georgina's brother fell ill in New York, Sarah traveled there with her to pick him up.
 Sarah served as the executrix of Georgina's estate when she died.
 There exists very little correspondence between the two women, but the nature of their relationship is highly contested.

 After Georgina's death, Sarah remained active in the community until her own death on January 31, 1918, at the age of 76.
 Her work included the Daughters of the American Revolution, the Illinois State Historical Society, the Chicago Women's Club, the Arche Club, and the Hyde Park Travel Club.
 She traveled the world with her friend Madeline Funk in 1912, and before she died, she donated many of her belongings.
 She donated her books and magazines to the library, and she left money to the McLean County Historical Society and Illinois Wesleyan, the school at which she was twice elected president of the Women's Educational Society.
 Sarah is buried in Evergreen Memorial Cemetery in Bloomington.